stevenbenner/stevenbenner.com/src/content/posts/2010-05-09-how-to-circumvent-internet-filtering-and-enhance-privacy.md

 - Security
 ---

-The whole world knows about the so called *“Great Wall”* that protects the Chinese people from dangerous western ideals, the serious concerns about internet privacy in the United Kingdom, now we have Australia making a real push towards [internet filtering legislation](http://www.guardian.co.uk/world/2010/mar/29/google-yahoo-australia-internet-filter) as well as all of North America and most of Europe signing on with the *[ACTA](https://en.wikipedia.org/wiki/Anti-Counterfeiting_Trade_Agreement)* legislation.
+The whole world knows about the so called *“Great Wall”* that protects the Chinese people from dangerous western ideals, the serious concerns about internet privacy in the United Kingdom, now we have Australia making a real push towards [internet filtering legislation](http://www.guardian.co.uk/world/2010/mar/29/google-yahoo-australia-internet-filter) as well as all of North America and most of Europe signing on with the *[<abbr title="Anti-Counterfeiting Trade Agreement">ACTA</abbr>](https://en.wikipedia.org/wiki/Anti-Counterfeiting_Trade_Agreement)* legislation.
 Of course we still have [Iran blocking news, social media and even Gmail](http://online.wsj.com/article/SB10001424052748704140104575056972514372994.html).
 But even countries that we wouldn’t expect to support censorship are signing bad legislation, such as [France](http://www.theinquirer.net/inquirer/news/1591582/france-falls-internet-censorship), [New Zealand](http://www.neowin.net/news/main/09/09/14/new-zealand-to-get-country-wide-filtered-internet), and [Ireland](http://www.irishtimes.com/newspaper/frontpage/2009/0820/1224252952116.html).

 For at least a decade the very idea of filtering information was something first world countries laughed at as a tactic only dictatorships and xenophobes would seriously consider, now it seems the stage is changing and governments and ISPs are becoming more open to the idea of national censorship.